 The English word for it is “Fingernoodle”.
 These noodles are made out of a potato dough, and you would roll small pieces of it, boil in water and serve with Sauerkraut (one option).
 Happy Cooking!

-800 g boiled potatoes (soft potatoes, floury, boiled the day before)
+800 g boiled potatoes (such as Russet, should be soft cooking potatoes, boiled the day before)

 8 tbsp flour